organized-puns/gg.parse/c_sharp/readme.md

   - address all xxx

 - Error handling,

-      Rewrite Error / Match Error as Log Error/Warning/Info
-      Remove MarkError (and everything)
-      Add skip_until  skip_until_eof_or
-            - create rule
-            - add rule to tokenizer
-            - add rule to parser
-            - add rule to compiler
-      Add short hand sequence method which parses the name without the need for a production, eg seq("#name", a, b, c)

     Add Warning to empty rule in ebnf parser

     Deal with the following cases:
       var (_, _, _, table) = SetupTokenizeParseCompile("rule1 100= ,;"); <- ',' should be a '.', this should be immediately clear